It can be confusing, right?

 I’ve ranked these men’s business casual examples from most formal to least formal, and as I’ve said before, which one’s most suitable depends on your office.
 But if you’re unsure, start with the top one, and dress yourself down from there.

 Better to be overdressed on the first meeting than underdressed, remember?

 1. The Suit Sans Tie

 The first way to dress business-casual is to simply wear your suit without the tie.

-This is just one step down from business-formal and still looks the most professional.
+Worn with a button-down shirt, this look is just one step down from business-formal and still looks the most professional.

 Also make sure to wear a nice watch that’s not too blingy.
 A leather strap with a subtle silver or gold face is fine.
 Avoid silver or gold straps.

 And consider sprucing the outfit up a bit with a pocket square.
 You’re going without a tie, which frees up the neck, but also diminishes the visual interest some.
 Adding a pocket square will fix that.

 This outfit is actually quite safe when it comes to dressing business casual.
 When you arrive at an office that’s one rung down on the dressy ladder (i.e. look #2), you wouldn’t stick out too much in a suit sans tie.
 And if you arrive at an office where the dress code is more casual (i.e. look #4), you can just take off your jacket to fit right in.